theorangepotato/ProgrammingLanguagesFinalProject/README.md

 ## Introduction

 We chose MATLAB as a language to research and present because of its useability in Mathematics and Engineering related fields.
+It is an old language with many features, many which are very relevant today, like it’s libraries and APIs that can use code from other languages or be integrated in other languages.
 It also has great features of auto-generating reliable C/C++ style code from MATLAB code which can increase the speed of the programs being used.

 ## History of MATLAB